hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/7-smd_simulations.rst

         Chosing multiple starting configrations for SMD simulations!.

         Now, given the stochastic nature of molecular dynamics simulations, it is generally advised to run multiple SMD trajectories from different initial configurations to better sample the reaction coordinate.
 We have chosen mutliple starting configrations from our last three QM/MM production runs, where the hydride CV has a value of 1.0 Angstrom .
 As mentioned before, the value of 1.0 Angstrom is based on the fact that the coordinate scan along the hyride transfer CV has shown minimum at this distance, hence we have chosen this as our starting point for steering.
-Using VMD_ we have saved 10 random configrations (with CV=1.0) from the QM/MM production runs, and randomly using them as an input, we have an 75 independent QM/MM SMD simulations for hydride tranfer CV, followed by same number of simulations for proton transfer CV.
+Using VMD_ we have saved 10 random configrations (with CV=1.0) from the QM/MM production runs, and randomly using them as an input, we have 95 independent QM/MM SMD simulations for hydride transfer, followed by same number of simulations for proton transfer CV.

 We have employed a bash script that will run the desired number of SMD simulations, while randomly choosing a starting configrations for each SMD run.
 Here is the content of the automated script :file:`tutorial/simulations/4-amber-tc-smd-hy-1.sh`